Visit during our anniversary celebration – 30 years of making history fun, 1993–2023.

 About the Mansion

 Get an inside look at Falcon Rest Mansion, its history and its people, in this 2019 video feature from Tennessee Crossroads, long-running statewide travel showcase on Nashville PBS-TV.
-It’s been around so long, in fact, that this six minute video includes a few clips from their last visit to the mansion, shortly after it opened over 25 years ago!
+It’s been around so long, in fact, that this six minute video includes a few clips from their last visit to the mansion, shortly after it opened over 25 years before!

 “We had the pleasure of touring Falcon Rest Mansion while we were camping at Rock Island State Park last week.
 We had a wonderful time and our tour guide was a wealth of information.
 She made the tour very entertaining.
 I’d recommend a visit for anyone that loves history and beautiful old homes